How to love Church

 Actively seeking the will of God

-The first thing that we all must engage deeply in is to seek diligently the Will of the Father in prayer.
+The first thing that we all must engage deeply in, is to seek diligently the Will of the Father in prayer.
 Having done so, we must be open to the Spirit of God.
 We must be ready to hear what God tells us in His spirit.

 I suggest that most of us have become very dulled to the voice of God.
 Our communion with Him has become fairly unidirectional and not from God to us.
 God speaks to us in His word but only if we read with an open mind and a ready heart.
+We must have a conversational relationship with Him.

 Trust the process.
 God enlightens us and guides us through a process.
 Many things I think today took many years to learn and many life experiences to guide me through.
 It’s a process and it takes time.
 Allow it to do so.
 Listen to the spiritual conversations you have, allow God’s word to ferment in your mind and be willing to listen when God speaks through others.
 Have faith that He will guide you.